Agriculture in California: Other pathogens of grape

 The seriousness of Powdery Mildew of Grape (Uncinula necator) has been recognized since at least 1859 in the northern grape district.
 Newton B. Pierce was working in the area a few decades before his discovery of Pierce's Disease, and over the 1860s he watched U. necator spread to the south.
 Frederic Bioletti called it the only serious fungal disease the industry suffered from, and so it has remained ever since.
-The first case of U. necator demethylation inhibitor resistance (DMI resistance) in was found in this state in 1980.
+The first case of U. necator demethylation inhibitor resistance (DMI resistance) was found in this state in 1980.
 This was only confirmed with Gubler et al., 1996's reanalysis of 1986 and 1990 samples however.
 Gubler finds that reduced rates prescribed by IPM are responsible for some of U. necator's triadimefon-, myclobutanil-, and fenarimol resistances.